Join us

 You can put yourself forward for election using the form at the bottom of this page.

-We currently do not have a vacancy for an industry Trustee, but there are vacancies for two academic, and up to four for clinical Trustees.
+We currently do not have a vacancy for an industry Trustee, but there are vacancies for two academic and two clinical Trustees.

-We would like our Board to reflect membership from across the UK and currently have representation from England, Scotland and Northern Ireland, making applications from Wales especially welcome.
+We would like our Board to reflect membership from across the UK and currently have representation from England, Scotland, Wales and Northern Ireland and in the appointment of new Trustees we will try to maintain this balance.

 Things to consider

-• Successful candidates are expected to attend all Trustee meetings (either in person or by video conference), attend the annual conference, Annual General Meeting and contribute to various sub groups
+• Successful candidates are expected to attend all Trustee meetings (either in person or by video conference), the Society’s annual conference and Annual General Meeting

-• If there are more nominations than vacancies, a ballot through the Society website by an independent 3rd party takes place
+• If there are more nominations than vacancies, a ballot through the Society website by an independent 3rd party will take place

-The Government website contains lot of infomation on what’s involved and expected when becoming a charity trustee in the UK/
+The Government website contains a lot of useful information on what’s involved and expected when becoming a charity trustee in the UK

 It’s a real privilege to serve as trustee of the Society and play a role in steering the charity